help-me-mom/ng-mocks/docs/articles/extra/sanitizer.md

 - TypeError: view.root.sanitizer.sanitize is not a function
 - TypeError: _co.domSanitizer.bypassSecurityTrustHtml is not a function

+Because of that `ng-mocks` avoids its mocking by default.

-Another problem is that both of the class is abstract and there is no way to detect their abstract methods in javascript runtime in order to provide mock functions or spies instead.
+Another problem is that the class is abstract and there is no way to detect their abstract methods in javascript runtime in order to provide mock functions or spies instead.

 However, `ng-mocks` contains [`MockRender`](../api/MockRender.md) which supports additional providers for rendered things.